-In many cases, students will be best served by pursuing medieval and Renaissance interests in concentrations such as Literature or History.
-An interdisciplinary approach, however, recognizes that the modern division into academic disciplines does not adequately reflect European culture during the period, when theology might be argued in verse, or in painting, and when history, literature and religion were inextricably entwined.
+In some cases, students pursue their interests in the medieval and Renaissance periods in concentrations such as Literature or History.
+The interdisciplinary approach of the Medieval & Renaissance Studies AOC, however, recognizes that the modern division into academic disciplines does not always adequately reflect European culture during the period, when theology might be argued in verse, or in painting, and when history, literature and religion were inextricably entwined.

 Many of our alumni have gone on to prestigious graduate schools such as University of Oxford, UNC at Chapel Hill and NYU.
 They are studying everything from Viking legal codes to manuscript digitization and more.

 As part of the State University System of Florida, New College of Florida is one of the few public liberal arts and sciences honors colleges in the United States.
 We’re known for our record number of Fulbright Scholars (more per capita than Harvard, Stanford or Yale) and for the high rate of our students going on to graduate school.
 We offer an individualized, thought-provoking and challenging academic experience.
 What does that mean?
 Hands-on research conducted side by side with your professors.
 Small, intimate classes.
 Detailed narrative evaluations from your professors.
 Independent study required to graduate.
 All in a stunning location right on the water in Sarasota, Florida.